+Do make accessibility decisions based on individualized needs (e.g., the student's amount of time in the country, age, literacy level in native language, disability needs, etc.).
 Don't make accessibility decisions based on whatever is easiest to do (e.g., preferential seating).
+Do select accessibility supports that reduce the effect of the disability and language barrier to access content and demonstrate learning.
 Don't select accessibility supports unrelated to documented student learning needs or to give students an unfair advantage.
+Do be certain to document instructional and assessment accommodation(s) on the IEP or 504.
 Don't use an accommodation that has not been documented on the IEP or 504 plan.
+Do select linguistic supports based on input of educators who understand language acquisition.
 Don't make blanket decisions about linguistic supports.
+Do ensure that accommodations are selected based on multiple stakeholders' input.
 Don't make unilateral decisions about accommodations.
+Do make decisions about linguistic supports and accommodations prior to the assessment day.
 Don't assume that various combinations of accessibility supports will work effectively without testing these combinations.
+Do be specific about the "Where, When, Who, and How" of providing accessibility supports.
 Don't assume that all instructional accessibility supports are appropriate for use on assessments.
+Do become familiar with the types of approved linguistic supports and accommodations that can be used for assessment and select wisely.
 Don't make decisions about linguistic supports based on a special education framework.
+Do document and evaluate supports and accommodations used by the student.
 Don't check every accessibility support possible on a checklist simply to be "safe."
+Do get input about accessibility supports from teachers, parents, and students.
 Don't assume the same accessibility supports remain appropriate year after year.
+Do provide accessibility supports for assessments routinely used for classroom instruction or ensure that students practice each support sufficiently.
 Don't provide an assessment accessibility support for the first time on the day of a test.